jart/scriptus/docs/future.md

 Because any social network with a good API can act as a transport, it might be interesting to add a stub application for Facebook too.

+##Architecture

+Right now, a Scriptus install has one configuration per interaction medium.
+This means that multiple Scriptus users share the same Twitter account, command prompt, etc. A more useful approach would be to allow each user to configure their own Twitter account details.
+For each transport, a user should be able to enter their own authentication details.

+The downside of this is that it effectively turns Scriptus into a password database, and a very high-value target for computer intrusion attempts.
+This means that a great deal of care would have to be taken in designing the 'authentication store' - threat profiles need analysis, and things like key material handling, database encryption, and lots of other topics suddenly become important - not because it's functionally necessary, but because to ignore the security aspect would be irresponsible.

 ##Internals

 A major feature of Scriptus is that Scriptus programs are meant to last for weeks, months, years or more.
 If this is so, we must think ahead to the upgrade & maintenance cycles of future releases.
 Scriptus must be backwards compatible with all its previous versions, otherwise the whole idea of having an environment for running long-term processes is void.
 Right now this is definitely not the case.